bichanna/nolan/README.md

 Nolan is a statically-typed, functional, and imperative programming language.
 Nolan will support functional, procedural, and generic programming styles while remaining simple and efficient enough to write usable software.

+[Here](github.com/bichanna/nolan-vm)'s the repository for the Nolan Virtual Machine.